-Due to a need for increased safety precautions, scholars are not permitted to use outside electronic devices while in school.
+Due to a need for increased safety precautions, scholars are not permitted to have personal electronic devices on their person during the school day.
 This includes but is not limited to cell phones, smart watches (e.g. Apple Watch), tablets (e.g., iPad), earbuds (e.g., AirPod), and laptops (e.g., Macbook).